O1ahmad/basic-service/README.md

 # Ansible Role 🔗 Base-Service

-Configure and operate a base service: running anything from cypto blockchain clients to the vast list of cloud-native services
+Configure and operate a base service: running anything from cypto blockchain clients to the vast array of cloud-native services

 ## Requirements